RTmtfiallos/IDS-AKS-Accelerator/README.md

 Deploying an Enterprise ready Kubernetes cluster is extremely complex and can be challenging.
 It can be a nightmare if you add in finiky ARM Templates, syntax errors, and potentially hundreds of parameters to get just exactly right.
 So much time can be wasted and frustration builds.

+## How Randstad helped the ABC Data Science team

-The Randstad team focused on developing a simple, light-weight, and flexible solution that would streamline AKS configration and deployments.
+The Randstad project team focused on developing a simple, light-weight, and flexible solution that would streamline AKS configration and deployments.

+### Critical requirements and success factors

 * Simple to use and understand
 * Delivers repeatble results and expected infrastructre
 * Has flexible configration options that can be easily modified to include new features/patterns/frameworks in the future
 * Minimize post deployment AKS configurtion needs
-* Can be fully automated and include testing and, effcient, and streamlined.
+* Can be fully automated and include testing, is effcient, and streamlined.

 <BR>